-The bill amends Section 20-1-71 of the Code of Alabama 1975 to define "corn masa" and "corn masa product," while also making technical revisions to update the language.
-The new definitions specify that corn masa is a dry flour-type product made from corn treated with slaked lime or through a process known as nixtamalization, and corn masa products are any food items containing corn masa.
+The bill amends Section 20-1-71 of the Code of Alabama 1975 to define "corn masa" as a dry flour-type product made from corn treated with slaked lime or through a process known as nixtamalization, and "corn masa product" as any food product containing corn masa.
+It also makes technical revisions to update existing code language.
 Additionally, the bill introduces Section 20-1-79, which mandates that corn masa and corn masa products sold for human consumption must be enriched with specific amounts of folic acid—0.7 milligrams for corn masa and 0.4 milligrams for corn masa products.

 Statutes affected: Introduced: 20-1-71, 20-1-79